Signposted from the Bundesstraße at Wörschach. 10 minutes walk on Klammweg from the parking lot Wörschachklamm to the Klammstüberl.

 The Wörschachklamm is located behind the town Wörschach.
 The water of the Wörschachbach (Wörschach brook) cuts deep into the mountainside.
 The result is a narrow gorge with vertical walls where the brook forms a white-water with many small waterfalls.

 In former centuries the gorge was used to transport wood and charcoal from the mountainside into the valley.
 This was rather difficult because of the numerous turns, drops, and the big rocks in the gorge.
 It was necessary to use horses to pull the wood through some passages.
-At this time obviously some kind of trail must have existed, the bolts were they were attached can still be seen in the walls.
+At this time obviously some kind of trail must have existed, the bolts where it was attached can still be seen in the walls.
 Nevertheless, several accidents were the reason to stop this around 1880.

 The walk through the gorge takes about one hour.
 The trail is mostly very steep and requires good walking shoes and some surefootedness.
 The best time for photographers is around noon: as the gorge runs from the north to the south the sun shines into the gorge for almost two hours.